MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/enhanced-people-picker-for-trusted-authentication-method.md

         ![Configure Attribute Flow](../media/configure-attribute-flow.png)

 5. Make groups searchable. <br/>
-   To enable the People Picker control to work with groups, run the following steps:
+   To enable the People Picker control to work with groups:
-    1. Group object must have a property named **SID** of type **groupsid** in the identity provider.<br/>
+    1. Ensure that the Group object has a property named **SID** of type **groupsid** in the identity provider.<br/>
        You can create a `ClaimTypeMapping` object by using [New-SPClaimTypeMapping](/powershell/module/sharepoint-server/new-spclaimtypemapping) and then provide this object to [New-SPTrustedIdentityTokenIssuer](/powershell/module/sharepoint-server/new-sptrustedidentitytokenissuer) cmdlet with `-ClaimsMappings` parameter.

         ```